 After getting the truck, we drove downtown.
 “The pay is $25,000 to start, plus room and board.
+Your personal expenses will be nearly zero.
 In your neighborhood, room and board would be worth another $15,000 per year.
 In mine, it would cost way more.
 Full medical and dental.
 We will have the accountant make it part of the job so it won’t count as taxable income.
 Your sister might have to pitch in, too.”

 We arrived at the shabby tenement, bowled through the landlord and loaded the truck.
 Most of the furniture was too worn to keep.
 She did take a new double bed, linens, two chests of drawers and some clothes.
 I offered to buy out the lease, but the greaseball super never bothered to get one signed.
 I’ll never get that wasted millisecond back.